andreasthoelke/dotfiles/.vim/notes/notes-todos.md

 * prevent intero+neomake to clear the LC warnings/loclist. temp neomake patch  ~/.vim/plugged/neomake/autoload/neomake/cmd.vim#/call%20setloclist.0,%20[],

-* there is a LC diagnostic warning about this pragma: {-# HLINT ignore cbkt0 #-}
+[x] there is a LC diagnostic warning about this pragma: {-# HLINT ignore cbkt0 #-}
-  I'd like to therefore pass the -Wno-unrecognised-pragmas ghc option to ghc-mod also the intero options would be nice to have for HIE: e.g. WincompletePattern (for case pattern matching)
+  I'd like to therefore pass the -Wno-unrecognised-pragmas ghc option to ghc-mod | done! ~/Documents/Haskell/6/HsTrainingTypeClasses1/package.yaml#/-%20-Wno-unrecognised-pragmas also the intero options would be nice to have for HIE: e.g. WincompletePattern (for case pattern matching)

 * adapt other stub maps to not use yank register ~/.vim/utils/utils-stubs.vim#/TODO%20adapt%20other